seandstewart/bardly/pending/romances/cymbeline/uncut.md

 O
 Dissembling courtesy!
 How fine this tyrant
 Can tickle where she wounds!
 My dearest husband,
-I something fear my father’s wrath; but nothing–
+I something fear my father's wrath; but nothing--
-Always reserved my holy duty–what
+Always reserved my holy duty--what
 His rage can do on me: you must be gone;
 And I shall here abide the hourly shot
 Of angry eyes, not comforted to live,